Slab tilings, flips and the triple twist: Connectivity under local moves

 \begin{proof} This can be done by casework and essentially consists of deducing the tree of possibilities of the tilings for each floor.
 This is similar to the computation of \textit{domino groups} in \cite{regulardisk}.
 We omit the computation, which is detailed in \cite{notasic}. \end{proof}

-Let us quickly review the situation for \textit{domino} tilings.
-We are interested in the connected components under flips of the space of domino tilings of a given box.
-There are often connected components of size 1, i.e., tilings which admit no flip.
-Figure~\ref{fig:cobtw} shows an example for the $3\times 3\times 2$ box; there are similar examples in larger boxes.
+Let us recall a fact about \textit{domino} tilings and flips: there are often connected components of size 1, i.e., tilings which admit no flip.
+Figure~\ref{fig:cobtw} shows an example for the $3\times 3\times 2$ box; there are similar examples in larger boxes (see \cite{regulardisk} for examples).

 An example of a box whose space of \textit{slab} tilings has components of size one (under flips) is the $6\times 6\times 5$ box.
 One such tiling is shown in Figure~\ref{665}.
 Another component (for the same box) can be obtained by reflecting the tiling about the plane of the paper.
 This example admits slight variations for other regions.
 We can add a floor comprising only slabs before the first floor, or we can pile copies of the tiling of the above figure.
 Also, we can generalize the pattern for regions of the form $2N\times 2N\times 5$, as in Figure~\ref{885} for the case $8\times 8\times 5$.